 But here’s what I do know: God hates evil and injustice so much that he goes to the cross.

 Grace doesn’t eliminate the pain and suffering.
 Grace doesn’t undo the gunshots, ignore the racism, or pretend that lives were never lost.
-Grace gives to us Christ who is with us and for us in the midst of the mess. @@Jesus jumps straight into the mess and gets covered in blood to meet you where you are.@@ He hears your cries and gives himself in response.
+Grace gives to us Christ who is with us and for us in the midst of the mess.
+Jesus jumps straight into the mess and gets covered in blood to meet you where you are.
+He hears your cries and gives himself in response.

 Jesus not only substitutes himself for the worst of sinners on the cross, He rescues the people hurt by the most evil of sins.
 When the evil of the world shouts with deafening screams making it harder and harder to hear the voice of God, Jesus speaks back with a voice that silences all other voices.

-@@The cross shouts back at the evils of injustice with the promise, “It is finished.”@@
+The cross shouts back at the evils of injustice with the promise, “It is finished.”

 Do you want to know how Jesus feels about racial injustice and mass shootings?
 Look to the cross.
 Jesus abhors evil so much that he gives up everything to go to war against it.
 In our helplessness to fight back and to right the wrongs, Jesus does what we can’t.
 Jesus comes for those who are helpless and hurting.
 He binds up their wounds, he weeps with them, and he gives himself freely.
 The violence and hate don’t get the last word.
 The racial tensions and the blood on the streets don’t get the last word.
 Jesus, who gave himself for you, does.